In Hong Kong, a property heiress becomes accidental LGBT champion

 But where the government has failed, is where Chao believes businesses can step in to take the lead.

-The businesswoman has been using her influence in high society to forge a coalition of allies to mobilize support.
+The businesswoman has been using her influence in high society to forge a coalition of allies to mobilise support.

-“There are a lot of notable organizations which have been doing that.
+“There are a lot of notable organisations which have been doing that.
 Engaging the government is more difficult.”

 There have been other signs of growing acceptance.